matwilso/matwilso.github.io/quotes.md

 "Unproductive pleasures pall eventually.
 After a while you get tired of lying on the beach.
 If you want to stay happy, you have to do something." -pg

 "Wanting to build a successful social product is like wanting to be a famous actor or artist - it's inherently rewarding work, so everyone wants to do it, which makes your odds of succeeding lower.
-Building an unsexy SaaS product, on the other hand..." - Jay Graber's friend
+Building an unsexy SaaS product, on the other hand..." - Jay Graber[('s friend)](https://twitter.com/arcalinea/status/1303403898758033408)

 "The True Way transcends the minutiae of Skill.
 There is no 'Technology'.
 There is no 'Design'.
 There is only a vision of how humanity could be, and the relentless resolve to make it so.
-The rest is details." - Bret Victor
+The rest is details." - [Bret Victor](http://worrydream.com/#!/Bio)

 # Rationality: